 Meg has been Producer of Tinderbox Theatre Company since December 2020, where adopting the Theatre Green Book principles has been one of her key priorities.
 Meg has worked extensively as a stage manager in Northern Ireland and in 2020 she obtained a Master’s degree in Event Management from Ulster University.
 As a producer, she is passionate about developing new performance work, creating theatre in unconventional spaces and increasing arts engagement with new audiences.
 Meg is incredibly committed to championing Northern Ireland’s artistic talent and creating environmentally conscious art, both in content and working practice.

-Katy Marks, Director, Citizens Design Bureau Architects
+Katy Marks, Director, Citizens Design Bureau

-Katy has been designing buildings for arts, culture, and community organisations for over 20 years.
-She has worked on some of the country’s best-loved venues with an innovative and playful approach to sustainability – from naturally ventilated auditoria and concrete-free construction to a community-built, biodegradable arts centre made of straw bale that is currently under construction.
+Katy has been designing buildings for arts, culture and community organisations for over 20 years.
+She has worked on some of the country’s best loved venues with an innovative and playful approach to sustainability – from naturally ventilated auditoria and concrete-free construction to a community-built, biodegradable arts centre made of straw bale that is currently under construction.

 Jon is responsible for leading the work of the Trust, and the development and delivery of the Trust's strategy.
 With a wealth of experience across the theatre and arts industry, Jon joined us from the Federation of Scottish Theatre (FST) where he had been Director since 2008.
-Jon's previous roles include Director of Edinburgh Festival Fringe, Executive Producer of Contact Theatre, Manchester and General Manager of TAG, Glasgow with earlier periods at Royal Conservatoire Scotland and Orchard Theatre, Kent.
+Jon's previous roles include Director of Edinburgh Festival Fringe, Executive Producer of Contact Theatre in Manchester and General Manager of TAG, Glasgow with earlier periods at Royal Conservatoire Scotland and Orchard Theatre, Kent.
 Jon joined Theatres Trust in January 2017.

 Claire worked for 15 years in strategy, marketing, and sustainability at a senior level in Coca-Cola and Heineken Ireland before moving into the arts four years ago.
 Currently Head of Development and Marketing at the Lyric Theatre, prior to this she worked for the National Trust and The MAC Belfast managing their marketing and communications.
 Claire is also an independent theatre producer supported by Stage One and is Vice-Chair of Theatre and Dance NI.
 She is a founder member of the Green Arts Collective, whose aim is to provide a collective cultural response to the Climate Crisis in Northern Ireland.

 Melly has worked as a director, choreographer, designer and adaptor; she has been nominated as Best Director and for Best Design at both the Olivier and Tony Awards for her National Theatre production of Coram Boy.
 Melly directed a new production of Missy Mazzoli’s opera Breaking the Waves for Theater St Gallen in September 2021, and she will return to Glyndebourne in 2022, directing the Festival’s opening production The Wreckers by Ethel Smythe.
 Melly will return to the Rose Theatre to direct Colin Teevan’s new play Seven Pomegranate Seeds.
 Melly made her operatic debut with Rusalka at Glyndebourne in 2009 and returned in 2016 creating a new production of The Cunning Little Vixen.
-Other recent productions include Cymbeline for the RSC; From Morning til Midnight, The Revenger’s Tragedy and Coram Boy at the National Theatre; Captain Corelli’s Mandolin in London West End and a UK Tour of The Lovely Bones.
+Other recent productions include Cymbeline for the RSC; From Morning til Midnight, The Revenger’s Tragedy and Coram Boy at the National Theatre; Captain Corelli’s Mandolin in London's West End and a UK Tour of The Lovely Bones.

 Graham Sutherland, Head of Production, Citizens Theatre